Cracker Barrel: 2011–present

 By 2011, Cracker Barrel had opened more than 600 restaurants in 42 states.
 The company has since begun expansion to the West Coast: in 2017, their first store in the region opened in Tualatin, Oregon, and their first store in California was opened the next year in Victorville.
 In 2019 Cracker Barrel purchased Maple Street Biscuit Company for $36 million cash.

 Cracker Barrel partnered with DoorDash in 2020, in response to restaurant closures due to the COVID-19 pandemic.
 It was the restaurant's first partnership with a delivery service.
 Cracker Barrel permanently added alcohol to its menu for the first time in September 2020.
 The company began testing a limited selection of beer, wine and mimosas at 100 stores in early 2020 before announcing that it would expand the offerings to over 600 of its locations after receiving a positive response from its customers.
 In Q2 2023, the company reported $933.9 million in revenues; takeout, delivery, and catering made up 23% of sales.
 In May 2024, Cracker Barrel revealed that 16% of their customer base had not returned since 2020.

 In August 2025, Cracker Barrel unveiled an updated dining room decor and a simplified logo.
-However, after only a week, Cracker Barrel scrapped the new logo and reverted back to its previous logo following mass backlash and customer outrage due to the rebrand.
+However, after only a week, Cracker Barrel scrapped the new logo and reverted to its previous logo following mass backlash and customer outrage due to the rebrand.
 Shortly thereafter, Cracker Barrel removed sections of its website dedicated to diversity and LGBT pride, calling them "out of date".
 In September 2025, the company also cancelled plans to remodel and modernize its restaurants after consumer feedback on just four of its 660 locations.

+In January 2026, in response to shrinking budgets following the rebranding issues from the year prior, Cracker Barrel released a memo demanding its employees, when traveling for work related reasons, eat only at Cracker Barrel restaurants "for all or the majority of meals while traveling, whenever practical, based on location and schedule".
+This follows earlier reports in 2026 of menu items being cut without notice, including its traditional January 1 Black Eyed Pea special.